HIKING ALONE: SOLO HIKING BENEFITS AND SAFETY TIPS

 Throughout my first solo hiking experience, I had several revelations.
 The first was that every person I passed on the trail was super friendly.
 In fact, fellow hikers offered to take my picture, asked if I needed snacks, and were generally interested to hear about where I came from.
 All those crazies that I had been afraid of?
 Well, I didn’t run into any this time.
 It’s not to say that they don’t exist, but choosing your trail wisely and using your already-existing street smarts can go a long way in avoiding unwanted encounters.

 Second, when you are alone, you have to depend on yourself.
 There’s no one there to help you hop across that stream or to encourage you when the going gets tough.
+This is especially true right now.
 For me, this created a new mental stamina and self-confidence that I hadn’t had before.
 I really learned to trust myself out there.

 Finally, when you’re hiking alone, you are in charge.
 You can hike at your own pace and stop for photos as often as you want.
 There is something freeing about not having to worry about anyone else or move at someone else’s pace.

 Tips for Your First Time Hiking Alone